Words vs. Numbers

 The Job-to-Cost Ratio: What You Get for Your Money

 Louisiana is offering 20 years of tax rebates (Act 730) to data center developers.
-Here's what that actually costs residents.
+Here's what the law actually requires — and what the state says you're getting for it.

 50